giantswarm/gitops-template/docs/repo_structure.md

 The horizontal line marks the delegation of responsibility for reconciliation.
 Resources above the line are managed by the `MC_NAME.yaml` Kustomization CR, whereas resources below the line are managed by the `WC_NAME.yaml`, see the [Flux Kustomization CRs Involved](#flux-kustomizations-crs-involved).

+Security of resources is provided by the means of GPG encryption.
+Repository provides a way to manage all the encryption and decryption keys through its structure, see the [Security Architecture](#security-architecture).

+## Security Architecture

+Security of the repository relies on the [Mozilla' SOPS](https://github.com/mozilla/sops) and GPG encryption.

+At minimum, each management cluster MUST be created a GPG master key-pair, even when no encryption is required at the time of bootstraping.
+The master key-pair MUST be used to encrypt other GPG key-pairs as a mean of delivering them to the cluster in a GitOps manner, though user MAY also choose to encrypt other resources with the master key.
+The public key of the master key-pair MUST be shared in an unencrypted form within the `.sops.keys` directory.
+The private key of the master key-pair MUST be wrapped into the `MC_NAME.gpgkey.enc.yaml` Kubernetes Secret and encrypted with itself.
+The `MC_NAME.gpgkey.enc.yaml` serves the purpose of decrypting files delivered by the `MC_NAME.yaml` Kustomization CR (see [Flux Kustomization CRs Involved](#flux-kustomizations-crs-involved)), and hence is responsible for decrypting everything up to the `[workload-clusters]` directory (inclusive), see the horizontal line.

+Enabling encryption for the workload clustere resources REQUIRES creating a new GPG key-pair.
+The public key of the key-pair MUST be shared in an unencrypted form within the `.sops.keys` directory.
+The private key of the key-pair MUST be wrapped into the `WC_NAME.gpgkey.enc.yaml` Kubernetes Secret, encrypted with the master GPG key, and placed under the management cluster' secrets directory.
+It effectively enables it into a GitOps process.
+The `WC_NAME.gpgkey.enc.yaml` is to be referenced by the `WC_NAME.yaml` Kustomization CR, and hence is responsible for decrypting everything from the `WC_NAME` directory (inclusive), see the horizontal line.

+In their basic forms both, the `MC_NAME.gpgkey.enc.yaml` and the `WC_NAME.gpgkey.enc.yaml` secrets, contain only a single private GPG key of the master and workload cluster key-pair respectively.
+Each key is being prescribed a basic encryption rule in within the `.sops.yaml`.
+If more granular encryption scenario is needed, user MAY choose to enrich either one them with additional private keys.
+In such case user is also REQUIRED to update the `.sops.yaml` file with the respective encryption rules.

 ## Rules for Naming Resources